 Today, Osgoode is pleased to have a substantial total award endowment dedicated to students.
-Osgoode offers numerous entrance scholarships on the basis of academic excellence and financial need.
+Osgoode offers numerous entrance scholarships based on academic excellence and financial need.

 By applying to Osgoode Hall Law School and completing the online Financial Statement with your application, you are automatically considered for all scholarships and awards.

 Scholarships range in size from a few thousand dollars to our most prestigious, renewable entrance scholarships, valued at $30,000 over 3 years of study.
-In your upper years, you are eligible for additional scholarships, course prizes and medals, which are awarded primarily on the basis of academic merit.
+In your upper years, you are eligible for additional scholarships and course prizes that are awarded primarily based on academic merit.
 We also offer a variety of awards specifically for graduating students that aim to alleviate debt upon graduation.